Home » Food and Drinks » Oatmeal Strawberry Jam Bars

 Next, sprinkle the remaining oatmeal mixture over the top.
 Gently press it down with your fingertips to make sure it sticks to the jam.
 The topping won’t completely cover the jam, but it does add a layer of satisfying crunch.

-Bake for 30 minutes in a hot oven.
+Bake for 30 minutes in a preheated oven.
 Remove from the oven and cool to room temperature.

 Since the strawberry jam will still be very gooey, I recommend refrigerating the pan of uncut bars for at least an hour.
 This gives it more time to set.
 After it has had time to chill, cut the bars into squares or rectangles.
 I usually get about 12-15 bars per pan.